toshi0607/Go-FAQ-Japanese-Edition/original.md

 language and because the Go compiler does not report warnings, only errors that prevent compilation.

 There are two reasons for having no warnings.
-First, if it's worth complaining about, it's worth fixing in the code.
-(And if it's not worth fixing, it's not worth mentioning.)
+First, if it’s worth complaining about, it’s worth fixing in the code.
+(Conversely, if it’s not worth fixing, it’s not worth mentioning.)
 Second, having the compiler generate warnings encourages the implementation to warn about weak cases that can make compilation noisy, masking real errors that _should_ be fixed.

-It's easy to address the situation, though.
-Use the blank identifier to let unused things persist while you're developing.
+It’s easy to address the situation, though.
+Use the blank identifier to let unused things persist while you’re developing.

 ```
 import "unused"